SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/TAG_Video_Systems_MCM-9000.md

 Via the right-click menu in the **Encoder Configuration** table, you can **delete**, **enable**, or **disable** selected encoders.

+> [!NOTE]
-Note: A Visio file is available to display the mosaic stream in DataMiner.
+> A Visio file is available to display the mosaic stream in DataMiner.
 Manipulating the channel position is also possible from the Visual Overview.

 ### Layouts